-The regulations fall in the main into three divisions, those of the School, the Family, and the Home; each of which is under the control of a suitable officer.
-It is not intended, however, that these should mark off hard and fast lines, but rather to serve as a guide to the student in directing him to whom he should apply for permissions, etc.
+The regulations fall in the main into two divisions, those of the School, and those of the Home.
+It is not intended, however, that these should mark off hard and fast lines, but rather that they should serve as a guide to the student in directing him to whom he should apply for permissions, etc.